kyma-project/community/docs/guidelines/releases-guidelines/03-kyma-cli-release-process.md

       ```

    2. Verify the [Prow Status](https://status.build.kyma-project.io/?repo=kyma-project%2Fcli&type=postsubmit) of the matching revision ({RELEASE_VERSION}).
-   3. If the post submit job failed, you can re-trigger it by removing the tag from upstream and pushing it again.
+   3. If the postsubmit job failed, you can re-trigger it by removing the tag from upstream and pushing it again.

       ```bash
       git push --delete upstream {RELEASE_VERSION}